DoubekSeth/Connect4/README.md

 ## The AI
 ### Action Space
 At each step, the AI chooses one of the seven columns (if possible) to place a piece in.
+(Discrete 7)

 ### Observation Space
 The AI can observe the entire board state, a 6x7 matrix with three possible positions.
+(Box low=-1, high=1, shape=(6, 7))